Thinking about a new website for your church, ministry or business?

 - Potential challenges if the builder alters its functionality or pricing.

-Our team builds all our client’s custom-designed websites using the WordPress CMS
+Our team builds all our of our clients’ custom-designed websites using the WordPress CMS

 Now that we’ve explored the three platform categories, let’s examine the crucial factors to consider when determining the most suitable platform for your website: